 This summer abroad program is suitable for high school graduates, gap year students, university students and graduates, ideally 18 – 24 years.
 Optional transferable academic credit is available on this program.

-This program can be combined with Fall or Spring semester program options in other regions of the world (Nepal & Tibet, China, South America, Central America, New Zealand & Australia) for an in-depth and enriching global gap year.
+This program can be combined with Fall or Spring semester program options in other regions of the world (Nepal & Tibet, South America, Central America, New Zealand & Australia) for an in-depth and enriching global gap year.

 On arrival in booming, mega-city Bangkok, you’ll be met by your Program Instructors and transferred to our group accommodation.
 We begin our orientation and immerse ourselves in the kaleidoscope of new sensory stimulus.
 While here we traverse the city visiting temples, markets and getting a real sense of all the contrasts Bangkok offers before finishing up with a traditional Thai massage to loosen those jetlagged muscles.